jpjuvo/cafa_5/README.md

 Predict the biological function of a protein.

-A solution codebase to the [CAFA5 Kaggle competition](https://www.kaggle.com/competitions/cafa-5-protein-function-prediction/overview).
+Team rähmä ai solution codebase to the [CAFA5 Kaggle competition](https://www.kaggle.com/competitions/cafa-5-protein-function-prediction/overview).

 ## Python environment & data setup

 Check [INSTALL.md](./INSTALL.md).

-## Train MLP with T5 or ESM2 embeddings
+## Train MLP with protein embeddings

 This creates five CV fold models.
-The folds are split with protein sequence similarity clustering so that similar proteins end up in train and test splits.
-This is to mimic the competition train & test data where test proteins are very similar to train proteins.
+The folds are split with protein sequence similarity clustering so that similar proteins end up in same cross-validation folds.

 To train with a config in `src/configs/embedding_v1.py`, run: